openstack/ceilometer/doc/source/configuration.rst

 =========

-Pipelines describe a coupling between sources of samples and the corresponding sinks for transformation and publication of these data.
+Pipelines describe a coupling between sources of samples and the corresponding sinks for transformation and publication of the samples.

 A source is a producer of samples, in effect a set of pollsters and/or notification handlers emitting samples for a set of matching meters.